-Continuing the 4 decades of the dynamic legacy of winning souls for Jesus Christ.
+Continuing the 4 decades of the dynamic legacy of winning souls for Jesus Christ behind bars.
 Following the Commission of Jesus - "to visit those in prison".

-Strategic Initiative: Changing the paradigm of prison ministry; to bring God the Father, God the Son and the Holy Spirit to the hearts and minds of the prisoners while changing their lives from behind bars.
+Strategic Initiative: To bring God the Father, God the Son and the Holy Spirit to the hearts and minds of the prisoners while transforming their lives from behind bars.

-Restorative Ministry: Dealing with the spiritual needs of the incarcerated and mentoring with the formerly incarcerated for re-entry back into society through effective Biblically-based programs.
+Restorative Ministry: Addressing the spiritual needs of the incarcerated and formerly incarcerated for re-entry back into society through life-changing literature and Biblically-based programs.

 Continuing the Vision by Sharing The Gospel Message: With newly developed Bible-based literature to be placed in the hands of the incarcerated, the formerly incarcerated and the many souls who are thirsting for the redemptive power of the Word of God!

 Jesus opens the doors of the incarcerated hearts and your compassionate gift today provides the earthly means to bring a heavenly result!